indrarahul/indrarahul-codes/_posts/2020-07-24-google-summer-of-code.md

 ## Acknowledgements

-I am thankful to my mentors for their invaluable guidance and support throught my GSoC journey.
+I am thankful to my mentors for their invaluable guidance and support throughout my GSoC journey.

 ### Mentor details